AlephEleven/Neural-Net-in-C/README.md

 ## Notes

-* Due to arrays being statically defined, you will need to resize array buffer in order to allow for larger matrices >4096 elements
+* Due to arrays being statically defined, you will need to resize array buffer in order to allow for larger matrices >4096 elements to prevent overflow errors.